Wok Wiz offers the following fabulous public tours.

-Combine your love for Italian, Chinese & fusion / eclectic cuisines while you:
+Combine your love for Italian, Chinese and fusion / eclectic cuisines while you:

 See changing neighborhoods with ethnic foods in diverse, pluralistic, colorful communities.
 After strolling around stay for a dining adventure of fusion, eclectic meal in "Little Italy", "Barbary Coast", or walk back to Chinatown for dim sum.

-- Stroll briefly through Chinatown & be in its "living room"
+- Stroll briefly through Chinatown and be in its "living room"

 - Discover historic "Barbary Coast" waterfront of 1800s, today's S.F.
 "Wall Street"